Sponsored by The UPS Store

 Invest in a website.

 As a home-based entrepreneur, your business’s website will likely be your introduction to the majority of your customers.
 Think about yourself as a consumer.
 If you’re looking to buy something from a company you’re not familiar with, what is the first thing you do?
-For most of us, the answer is check out the website.
+For most of us, the answer is to check out the website.
 And what do you do if the website doesn’t look professional (or doesn’t exist)?
-For most of us, the answer is take our business elsewhere.
+For most of us, the answer is to take our business elsewhere.

 Setting up a great looking website is easy, no matter what your budget is.
 If you don’t have the budget for a fully customized site, search for website template providers.
 There are a lot out there, and many of the templates are so customizable no one will ever know you didn’t build your website from scratch.

 Delegate – even if you don’t have employees.

 The easiest way to get overwhelmed is to convince yourself you should take on everything alone.
 Instead, you should focus on creating your product, providing your service or doing whatever it is your business is based on.